MetaMask/metamask-mobile/README.md

   - TODO: how to add emulator
   - _MetaMask Only:_ To create production builds, you need to install Google Play Licensing Library via the SDK Manager in Android Studio.
 - Linux only:
+  - Ensure that you have the `secret-tool` binary on your machine.
-  - You need the `secret-tool` (part of the [libsecret-tools](https://launchpad.net/ubuntu/bionic/+package/libsecret-tools) package on Debian/Ubuntu based distributions) binary on your machine.
+    - Part of the [libsecret-tools](https://launchpad.net/ubuntu/bionic/+package/libsecret-tools) package on Debian/Ubuntu based distributions.
 - Finally, start the emulator from Android Studio, and run:

 ```bash